-EMWD's rights under the HSJ Management Plan will be a long-term base groundwater production right of 7,303 AFY.
-EMWD's base production right will be gradually adjusted to the long-term value.
-In 2018, EMWD's adjusted base production right was 7,469 AF, not including previously recharged water credited to it.
-In 2019, EMWD's adjusted base production right is 7,303 AF.
+EMWD's rights under the HSJ Management Plan is a long-term base groundwater production right of 7,303 AFY.
+EMWD's base production right was gradually adjusted downward on an annual basis until the long-term value was reached in 2019.
 Any pumping above that amount is subject to replenishment fees.